-According to the Random House Dictionary of the English Language, Research is a systematic inquiry into a subject in order to discover or revise facts, theories, etc.
+The Random House Dictionary of the English language defines the term 'Research' as a diligent and systematic inquiry or investigation into a subject to discover or revise facts, theories, applications, etc. This definition explains that research involves the acquisition of knowledge.